-195. Both Angell and the Prospect Entities knew that this statement was false and intended to mislead.
-The Prospect Entities and Angell could very well "speak to the future [in]solvency of the plan," and knew that SJHSRI for years had been disregarding Angell's funding recommendations and making no contributions, and that once the asset sale went through, SJHSRI would have insufficient funds to make the actuarialrecommended contributions even if it wanted to.

-196. Angell accepted and followed these instructions.
+- and intended to mislead.
+The Prospect Entities and Angell could very well "speak to the future [in]solvency of the plan," and knew that SJHSRI for years had been disregarding Angell's funding recommendations and making no contributions, and that once the asset sale went through, SJHSRI would have insufficient funds to make the actuarial-recommended contributions even if it wanted to. - 196.
+Angell accepted and followed these instructions.